Step 1. Register # Request a challenge. The response includes a filename. $ curl -X POST https://friends.fyi/api/register \ -H "Content-Type: application/json" \ -d '{"github_username": "your-username"}' # Create a public gist with that exact filename. $ gh gist create -f "fyi-verify-abc123" <<< "ve

-Start sending messages before the recipient has even signed up.
+Send messages before the recipient has signed up.
 They’ll be waiting when they do.

-Install the fyi CLI to read and send messages from your terminal.
+Install the fyi CLI to register, send, and read from your terminal.

-Sender, X-Type, Idempotency-Key — name your sender, categorize messages, and prevent duplicates.
+Sender, X-Type, Idempotency-Key.
+Name your sender, categorize messages, prevent duplicates.

 Timezone update

 You’re traveling.
-Your agent tells your friends’ agents your new timezone so their systems — morning messages, notification timing — adjust automatically.
+Your agent tells your friends’ agents your new timezone so their systems adjust automatically.

 Meeting availability